Sex Ratioed - a Solution to Population Collapse

 Reducing the sex ratio to have more women may solve the depopulation crisis, but may introduce serious societal questions.
 For example, men staff most jobs in construction, infrastructure, agriculture, and IT.
 Can they be replaced by females?
 It is not clear that an exclusively female, or for that matter, an exclusively male society, could operate at a similar level as the current one.
 There is also the question of marriage.
 Such a society would require artificial reproduction or a more prominent form of polygamy.
 Polygamy is usually an unstable configuration as it leaves a large population of dissatisfied males with time and energy to cause problems and mayhem.
 But a low sex ratio society could allow for a stable and fully polygamous society without unhitched males.

-There are various artificial methods to choose the sex of a baby, some worse than others.
+There are various artificial methods to choose the sex of a baby,1 some worse than others.
 I also suspect natural mechanisms already exist in humans.
-For example, some mechanism has caused the sex ratio (female to male births) to drop in many western countries since the 1950s.1 It is suggested that sex ratios decline (more females) in high stress environments or as male fertility drops.2 And we also know that male fertility is declining across North America, Europe, Australia, and New Zealand.
-Many suspect that declining male fertility is linked to environmental changes like reduction in physical activity and related testosterone, chemical pollutants, and nutrition etc. This would be some sort of poisoning or hormone disruption effect.
+For example, some mechanism has caused the sex ratio (female to male births) to drop in many western countries since the 1950s from the evolutionary stable ratio of 1 according to Fisher's principle.2 It is has been suggested that sex ratios decline (more females) in high stress environments or as male fertility drops.3 And we also see that male fertility appears to be declining across North America, Europe, Australia, and New Zealand.
+Many suspect the decline is linked to environmental changes like reduction in physical activity and so also testosterone, or chemical pollutants and nutrition etc. This would be some sort of poisoning or hormone disruption effect.
 It could also be an evolved human response to increasing stress or increasingly non-physical human work.
-In the case of latter, it could be that reduced physical needs reduce male fertility because it shows that physical activity is not important in the current environment and males are less needed.
+In the case of the latter, it could be that reduced physical needs reduce male fertility because it shows that physical activity is not important in the current environment and males are less needed.
 If men cannot contribute in the traditional ways, women stop producing them and instead produce more women to increase the population so that men can be useful again.

 Footnotes